FamilySearch/GEDCOM/specification/gedcom.md

 ## Purpose for Version 7.x {.unnumbered}

-There have been multiple prior releases of this specifciation, with somewhat idiosyncratic version numbering.
+There have been multiple prior releases of this specification, with somewhat idiosyncratic version numbering.
 The first public comment draft was released in 1984.
 The previous major version was 5.5.1 which was released in draft status in November 1999 and re-released as a standard in October 2019.